 But, why?
 Why is Glycerin everywhere while other ingredients are so hard to find (yes, BHA, I’m looking at you).

 Glycerin goes by many names.
 Some call it Glycerine.
 Others Glycerin.
 It’s all the same thing.
 But, what?

-Glycerin, also called Glycerine and Glycerol, is a substance present in all human and animal fats.
-It can be derived naturally by the fermentation of sugars or hydrolysis (decomposition of a chemical compound by reaction with water) of fats, but it can be also synthetically made in a lab.
+Glycerin is a thick, gelatinous liquid that’s present in all human and animal fats.
+For skincare products, it can be derived naturally by the fermentation of sugar or hydrolysis (decomposition of a chemical by reaction with water) or fats, but it can also be made in a lab.

 What does Glycerin do?